“Excuse me, gentlemen,” said the gardener. “Have you lost something?”

 “Not at all,” replied one of the doctors.
 “In a few minutes we’ll be doing a heart transplant for an IRS auditor and we’re just looking for a suitable stone.”

 You know, nobody likes being audited — especially me.
 (I realize I’m probably on on the IRS short list, after that joke.)

 In most cases, Uncle Sam has three years to audit a tax return once it has been filed.
-However, the statute of limitations increases to six years if you’ve omitted more than 25 percent of your reportable gross income on your return.
+However, the statute of limitations increases to six years if you’ve omitted more than 25% of your reportable gross income on your return.